lashewi/gatsby-starter-lumen/content/posts/2022-03-23-storing-currency-values-and-float-precision.md

 socialImage: /media/michal-matlon-4apmfdvo32q-unsplash.jpg
 draft: false
 date: 2022-03-23T15:50:10.187Z
-description: Long ago, when I was a junior developer, I was going through a DB schema, and noted currency values are stored in Integers, and every value is multiplied by 100.
-This was a fascinating approach, and I started digging.
-It was fascinating back then because I thought we could use something like Float type to store this without multiplication or division hackle.
-This article is about that; I will tell you why we tend to move away from Float and Double and look into cleaner solutions.
-This is a fundamental approach to consider.
-Okay, let's dive into it.
+description: When I was a junior developer, I was going through a database schema and noticed that currency values are stored in Integers and that each value is multiplied by 100.
+This was an intriguing approach, and I began to investigate.
+It was fascinating back then because I thought we could use a type like a Float to store this without having to use multiplication or division hackle.
+This article will explain why we tend to avoid Float and Double in favor of cleaner solutions.
+This is an important approach to think about.
+So, let's get started.
 category: Software Engineering
 tags:
   - SoftwareEngineering